PanicAtTheCisco/PanicAtTheCisco/README.md

 ## 👋 Hi, I’m @PanicAtTheCisco
-* 📚 Programming for fun and to learn new things
+* 📚 Doing random projects for fun and to learn new things
 * 🖥️ Interested in Cybersecurity, Hacking, Privacy, and Technology
 <!---
 PanicAtTheCisco/PanicAtTheCisco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.